What is Postural Restoration™️

 Okay, so what does this mean really for all of us that are spending our days sitting or standing in discomfort and wanting to do something about it?
 It means that restoring your posture - fixing your posture - means suppressing the right side a little bit and re-awakening your left side.
 If you reclaim your body's ability to shift into the left side, you can finally give those right-sided postural muscles the break they've been crying out for and let them turn off

-Here's a couple of tips your can try on your own to find your left posture muscles:
+Here's a couple of tips your can try on your own to find your left postural muscles:

 Of course, there's always more complicated possibilities that might be locking someone into a certain pattern and every person is unique in the solutions that they've come up with to stand, sit, work, run, jump and live without leaving a pattern of stability.
 Sometimes a more in-depth assessment is necessary to help with creating a program to re-integrate the two sides and for that I recommend finding a practitioner that practices a Postural Restoration™️ approach to restoring balance between your sides.

-If you live in the Vancouver, Canada area you can apply to to discuss what's going on for you and if a Postural Restoration program could help.
+If you live in the Vancouver, Canada area you can book an initial session and to discuss what's going on for you and if a Postural Restoration program could help.